 1.)
 THE GRAND PALACE

-You simply can’t come to Bangkok without witnessing the over the top frostings of The Grand Palace.
+Whatever you have on your Thailand itinerary, you simply can’t come to Bangkok without witnessing the over the top frostings of The Grand Palace.
 It’s like southeast Asian luxury on crack.
 I mean come on, a temple made out of jade exteriors?!
 Luxurious af.
 Consisting of different temples and obviously a palace decked out in shiny bling and intricate patterns from floor to ceiling, it’s clear to see why tourists swarm this attraction and why it’s become such a famous tourist spot to begin with.
 It’s like Disneyland, filled with tourists any time of the year, and it’s up to you on how you’ll make the best of it.

 Frankly, you shouldn’t miss it.
 To make the best of it, just forget everyone else and mind your own business.
 Take your time and inhale the majestic architecture because trust me when I say that this isn’t anything like you’ve seen before.
 Except tons of tourists.
 Hire a tour guide because the history and story of the palace is incredible.
 There are walls with hand paintings depicting a story/epic and hearing it from a local is pretty interesting.
 Don’t forget to cover your shoulders and knees because it’s required to go inside!